JetBrains/Qodana/topics/pricing.md

 | Community     | Free                                                                                      | Best suited to solving isolated problems                                                                                                                                                  |
 | Ultimate      | See [Subscription Options and Pricing](https://www.jetbrains.com/qodana/buy/) for details | Designed for solving various business tasks.
 A trial version is available.                                                                                                                |
 | Ultimate Plus | See [Subscription Options and Pricing](https://www.jetbrains.com/qodana/buy/) for details | Comes with all the same functionality as the Ultimate license, but also includes additional [features](features.xml) and unlimited historical data storage.
 A trial version is available. |

+You can find the actual license prices on the [Subscription Options and Pricing](https://www.jetbrains.com/qodana/buy/) page of the JetBrains website.

 ## License comparison matrix
 {id="license-comparison-matrix"}